bensutherland/simple_pop_stats/README.md

 `by_year = TRUE` will identify specific years in the baseline, while `by_year = FALSE` will simply report the collection name.

+ONLY TESTED IN SNPS - CHINOOK + COHO

 ## 18. Determine highest tray number in Rubias baseline